zikula/core/src/plugins/Imagine/README.md

    outbound will scale to exact dimensions and will crop certain parts of the image in outbound mode choosing width or height to auto will give inset behaviour
 * extension can be jpg, png, gif or omitted to keep the original file type
-* options an array to specify scaling of the images
+* options is an array to specify how to operate on the the images
    * options[jpeg_quality] specifies the jpeg quality from 0-100[%], were 100 is best quality (default 75)
    * options[png_compression_level] specifies the png file compression from 0-9, where 0 is no compression (default 7)
    * options[resolution-x] specifies the DPI value in x-direction e.g. 150 (default is 72)